makersacademy/CV/README.md

 ```
 As a...     hardworking individual and passionate about enhancing user experience with the technology
-I want to...
-Find an organisation where I can serve as a developer, work in a team, pair and enhance my programing skills
+I want to...Find an organisation where I can serve as a developer, work in a team, pair and enhance my programing skills
 So that...
 I can continue learning about user experience with the technology and implementing best practices.
 ```

 ## Skills